marb61a/marb61a.github.io/_posts/2017-11-08-Laravel-PHPMyAdmin-The-Familiar-Terminal.md

   **PHPMYADMIN**
-  After getting my Laravel setup and running far too smoothly it was the turn of PHPMyAdmin to cause an issue and it did not disappoint, after the installation of the application there was no connection so I went back to basics
+  After getting my Laravel setup and running far too smoothly it was the turn of PHPMyAdmin to cause an issue and it did not disappoint, after the installation of the application there was no connection so I went back to basics.

+  The installation procedure was as follows

   Install the additional needed software